 Vered Tohar and Adi Wolfson

-Introduction

-In the seminal poem “The Vow” (1943), composed in the Land of Israel while European Jewry was being ravaged by the Holocaust, the poet Avraham Shlonsky bids us “to remember – and nothing forget.”
+The Zero Point of the HolocaustIn the seminal poem “The Vow” (1943), composed in the Land of Israel while European Jewry was being ravaged by the Holocaust, the poet Avraham Shlonsky bids us “to remember – and nothing forget.”
 This behest in its later reiteration, “remember and never forget,” is still instructive to this day of how the State of Israel and Israeli society shape the personal and national memory of the Holocaust.
 However, 75 years after the end of World War II, Israeli society is also still struggling with the questions: What should we remember, and how?
 What should we forget, and why?
 After all, remembrance and forgetting – both on the personal and the collective fronts – represent two opposing forces, both of which are essential to our continued existence.

 The concept of “second generation survivors,” referring to the trauma transferred by Holocaust survivors to their children, began to be developed and gain prominence in the 1980s.
 This transfer was principally, and paradoxically, characterized by the culture of silence created around the subject of the Holocaust.
 In response to their parents’ silence, second generation survivors, as they became adults, turned to literature, poetry, music, film, and theater as a means to express their childhood experience, growing up in the shadow of parents dealing with post-traumatic stress.
 Today, the cultural discourse around the Holocaust includes not only the second, but also the third generation, the grandchildren of survivors.
 Not only that, but Israeli contemporaries of these grandchildren, who have no direct biological connection to Holocaust survivors themselves, but who have sociologically inherited the memory of the Holocaust through the education system, organized trips to Poland, and Holocaust-related content in Israeli media and politics, also directly participate in this discourse.